ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Wooden carved necklace that Meredith has.
 It has a photo of Helen her daughter.

-Kitan, worship raven god mumblings of new power Moonglow keep out in the east monsters rising
+Kitan, worship raven god mumblings of new power Moonglow Keep, out in the east reports of monsters